freecodeschoolindy/freecodeschoolindy.github.io/content/enrollment.md

 # Enrollment Information

-To enroll in freeCodeSchool's January Cohort you must attend three pre-requisite sessions.
+To enroll in one of freeCodeSchool's cohorts you must fill out [this application form](https://forms.gle/8XM8VnG3ZVJMorwv6) and attend any pre-requisite sessions.
-All sessions will be held at Central Library located at 40 E. Saint Clair St, Indianapolis, IN 46204.
+All sessions for the course are held via live Discord chat from 6 to 8 pm EDT on Mondays and Wednesdays.

-1. **freeCodeSchool Information Session** (One Session Required)
+1. **freeCodeSchool Required Session for Fall, 2020**

-  Choose from one of the following:
-    * Monday, January 13, 6 pm at Central Library  OR
-    * Wednesday, January 15, 6 pm at Central Library

-2. **freeCodeSchool Project Day** (Required)

-  *During this drop-in session you will complete an Intro to Coding Project.
-The Project should take an hour or less to complete.
-You can drop-in anytime from 12:30 pm to 4:00 pm to complete your project.*

-  Sunday, January 19 from 12:30 pm to 4:30pm  at Central Library

-3. **Enrollment Day** (Required)

-  Wednesday, January 22 at 6 pm at the Central Library.
-Students must attend in person.
-Space is limited and students will be enrolled on a first-come, first admitted basis.
+* September 16th from 6-8 pm in our Discord server

 ## Who Can Enroll?
 Adults (age 18+) who want to learn to code – no experience needed.
 Just attend the three required pre-requisite sessions.
 Students will need to have a foundation in digital literacy skills including typing, using a web browser to access the internet and basic file management such as creating folders and saving files.
 Enrollment is limited but open to all.

 ## When will freeCodeSchool meet?
-Mondays and Wednesdays, 6 pm – 8 pm, January 2020 to April 2020.
-In addition, students are encouraged to attend tutoring, mentorship, and study groups available at the Central Library on Sundays between 12:30 pm and 4:30 pm.
+Mondays and Wednesdays, 6 pm – 8 pm EST, September, 21st 2020 to December, 2020 (time will be taken off for holidays).
+This three month period will be broken up into two six-week segments (levels 1A and 1B).
+You may attend one or both of the six-week courses.
+In addition, students are encouraged to attend tutoring, mentorship, and study groups available virtually throughout the course.

 ## Where is freeCodeSchool?
-Indianapolis Public Library – Central Library located at 40 E. Saint Clair St, Indianapolis, IN 46204.
+100% remote.